Vinlic/WebVideoCreator/README.en-US.md

 const video = wvc.createSingleVideo({
     // URL of the page to be rendered
     url: "http://localhost:8080/test.html",
+    // or can directly set the page content:
+    // content: "<h1>Hello WebVideoCreator</h1>",
     // Video width
     width: 1280,
     // Video height